RevertIT/mybb-rt_disposablemails/README.md

 - Set time when task will run (in days)
 - Option to disable forum for users while task is running.
 - Safety checks will be shown while task is running to let you know not to uninstall/deactivate plugin.
+- Prevent users with disposable mail to register
+- Prevent users with disposable mail to login (If login method is set via mail)

 ### 🎉 Contribute
 Want to help with contributing new spam providers to the api list?
 Post it by [clicking here](https://github.com/RevertIT/disposable-email-domains/discussions/new?category=suggest-spam-providers).